KiboRyoku/ws_vgae/README.md

 # Investigating Weight Sharing in VGAE

-This repository contains Python code and data for reproducing the experiments described in the research article titled _"To Share or Not to Share: Investigating Weight Sharing in Variational Graph Autoencoders"_ by G. Salha-Galvan and J. Xu.
-This article is currently under review and will be made available online upon publication.
+This repository contains Python code and data for reproducing the experiments described in the research article titled _"To Share or Not to Share: Investigating Weight Sharing in Variational Graph Autoencoders"_ by Guillaume Salha-Galvan and Jiaying Xu.
+This article has been accepted for presentation at the 2025 ACM Web Conference ([WWW 2025](https://www2025.thewebconf.org/)) and will be available online soon.

 ## Introduction